KleoG/FitnessAppClone/README.md

 # FitnessAppClone
 Basic fitness app, allowing user to have a profile select their meals as well as view graphs showing their statistics.

+fat secret API key - 9363b5d78a9342818602505dad0b01cb

 Libraries
 GraphView - Gradel